simon-katz/nomis-electric-clojure-mode/README.md

 - Currently `binding` is handled the same as `let`.
 Is that correct?

-- Need to understand metadata (at least its existence).

 - Need to handle multiple arities in `e/defn` and `e/fn`.

 - I still need to finish going through the Electric v3 tutorial.
 I think I may want to add understanding of the contents of the `hyperfiddle.electric-forms3` namespace, or at least some of it.